 On completing the Tripos, most graduates undertake at least one year’s professional experience working in an architectural practice before returning to university for Part 2.
 Cambridge graduates are usually highly sought after by leading practices.

 Before taking the Part 3 examinations, students complete a minimum of 24 months’ professional experience by working in an architectural office.
 To find out more about how the professional training works visit www.architecture.com and www.arb.org.uk.

 Why choose Newnham for Architecture?

-Newnham is a particularly congenial setting for women reading Architecture, as it offers a tranquil, friendly, caring college environment which complements the gregarious and high-pressure life in the Departmental studios.
-The College’s own buildings are architecturally distinguished, from Basil Champneys’s original buildings to the recent, much praised library and the Katharine Stephen Room for rare books.
-Undergraduates across the years are helpful to and supportive of each other.
-The College has just embarked on an exciting building project and this will give our students a first hand opportunity to participate in the design and consultation process.
+Newnham is a particularly congenial setting for women reading Architecture, as it offers a tranquil, friendly, caring College environment which complements the gregarious and high-pressure life in the Departmental studios.
+The College’s own buildings are architecturally distinguished, from Basil Champneys’s original buildings to the much praised library, the Katharine Stephen Room for rare books and the recent Dorothy Garrod Building.
+Undergraduates across the years are helpful and supportive of each other.

 How many students take Architecture at Newnham and what options can they choose?

 We usually offer one or two places each year.
 The BA course combines studio work and lecture courses.
 Design skills are learnt through doing design projects, presenting them and receiving feedback at reviews.
 Technical skills in construction, structural design and environmental design are taught through lectures, design coursework and site visits.
 Most students arriving in the first year find this a new, challenging and exciting range of subjects.
 All subjects must be taken: there are no optional modules, but in the third year each student writes a dissertation on a subject of their choice agreed with their supervisor.

 Can you tell me about the Newnham Architecture Fellows?